- Car Reviews

-Engines, from Jaguar’s new ‘Ingenium’-badged family of powerplants, are all turbocharged, and all have four cylinders.
-Diesel-wise, offerings stretch from a base 148bhp diesel in the entry-level £28,500 E-Pace to 178bhp and 236bhp versions.
-Helpfully, the cars are all named after their power output in metric horsepower, so you simply have to choose between D150, D180 and D240 diesels.
+Engines are all turbocharged, and all have four cylinders.
+Helpfully, the cars are all named after their power output in metric horsepower, so you simply have to choose between D165 and D200 diesels.

-Same goes for the petrols, and their P initial, though there’s no low-powered cheap version (yet).
-At launch, there’s a P250 and P300 pairing to choose between, and no matter which trim level you plump for, your petrol E-Pace will have all-wheel drive and the nine-speed automatic gearbox.
+Same goes for the petrols, and their P initial: choose from P200, P250 or P300 variants.
+No matter which trim level you plump for, your petrol E-Pace will have all-wheel drive and the nine-speed automatic gearbox.

 Negotiating the E-Pace trim level is a tad more complex and really splinters the range.
-Leaving aside the early, fully kitted out ‘First Editions’, which cost from £47,800, the basic sub-£29k E-Pace is just that: E-Pace.
+The basic sub-£32k E-Pace is just that: E-Pace.
 No initials, no extra nomenclature.

-Up the ladder is HSE, then bodykitted R-Dynamic, R-Dynamic S and SE, plus a confusing combination: R-Dynamic HSE.
+Up the ladder is bodykitted R-Dynamic, R-Dynamic Black, while the P300 version gets a trim level all to itself.
 For UK buying habits, a low-CO2 engine with automatic gears wearing flared bumpers and giant wheels will be the spec you’ll spot most often in the wild.
 Good job the E-Pace caters for rims up to 21 inches across, then…

 It’s just had a thorough overhaul in fact, migrating off its old Ford-based platform onto JLR’s newer Evoque-ready underpinnings to carve out vital space for hybrid batteries and plug-in ability.